-Umami vs Umai vs Uma: Meanings of Japanese Words
+Umami vs. Umai vs. Uma: Meanings of the Japanese Words

 Umami (旨み or 旨味)

-Oishii is often used by both males and females, but the use of the word Umai by females is limited.
+While Oishii is commonly used by both males and females, the use of Umai by females is limited.

 (Reference Page: Ajinomoto )